InMoment/inmoment-sdk-ios/README.md

 Before any surveys may be presented, the SDK must be initialized with an instance of `SurveyListener`.
 Typically this is done by the `AppDelegate`, but can be done anywhere as long as it takes place before any calls to `presentSurvey`.

-To initialize the SDK, make the following modifications to your `AppDelegate`:
+To initialize the SDK, make the following modifications to your application's `AppDelegate`:

 ```swift
 import InMoment